- 1 Earth Tube Design

 My wife is particularly concerned about this sort of pipe and absolutely will not let me even consider it as fresh air inlets for our home… This is a concern shared by many (and protested by others).
-We will be using it as drainage pipe around the perimeter of our foundation.
+We will be using this sort of corrugated pipe for drainage around the perimeter of our foundation.
 My plans for “By-Passive Solar” include earth tubes that would not go into the house, but would instead circulate solar heated air under my umbrella.
 The perimeter drains are already in a good place to do that second duty, I would simply need to lay them out a little differently so that I had a complete circuit and attachments to the solar air heater… I might even hook them up so they can enter the house (if I want).
 Design is still on going.

 The corrugations also add wall friction ( very high surface roughness which leads directly to high frictional pressure losses) to this sort of pipe.
 If you are taking it more than a hundred feet, I recommend paying extra for the 6 inch pipe (even larger sizes would be better, but they are prohibitive expensive).
 If you use a duct fan, make sure it is the high pressure centrifugal type and not the low pressure axial “booster fan” type.
 It may not be practical for other reasons, but some suggest pushing the air (pressurizing the pipe) rather than pulling the air (reducing the pressure in the pipe).
 This positive pressure should help keep some things out (including Radon) rather than drawing them in.

 Warning: Corrugated drain pipe seems great!
-It is tough, flexible, cheap, easy to install, etc. but it can also hold water (potential mold problem) and severely restricts the flow of air (high frictional pressure losses).
+It is tough, flexible, cheap, easy to install, etc. but it can also hold water (potential mold problem) so it needs to be laid very carefully.